Flank/flank-dashboard/metrics/web/docs/features/storybook/01_create_metrics_storybook.md

 - Does not have a docs tab that supports MDX (or similar) with the documentation about the widget.
 - Does not have a search across components functionality.
 - It's not so popular (has only a few stars on GitHub).
-- Requires to update a Dart version to 2.12.0 or higher.
+- Requires updating a Dart version to 2.12.0 or higher.

 4. [Storybook_flutter](https://pub.dev/packages/storybook_flutter)